- Phone number

 I am a qualified Person Centred Counsellor and Cognitive Behavioural Therapist.
 This means that I use both approaches in my work and can adapt sessions to suit your need.
 As our sessions progress I will ask for your feedback, so that we can work out which approach is right for you.

-Due to the restrictions around COVID-19, I am mainly offering appointments online or over the telephone.
+Due to the restrictions around COVID-19, I am currently offering appointments online or over the telephone.
 Online counselling is through Zoom.
-I am offering a limited number of face to face appointments.

 What happens during counselling?